 Prevention and Treatment Strategies for Achilles Injury - Part 2

-Brad Walker provides an overview of the treatment of Achilles tendon injuries
+Brad Walker provides an overview of the treatment of Achilles tendon injuries.

 In part 1 of this article, we took a look at exactly what an Achilles injury is.
 We had a look at the muscles and tendons that make up the Achilles; what happens when an Achilles injury occurs; and the major causes and risk factors that contribute to Achilles injury.
 In part 2, we are going to outline a detailed strategy for the complete treatment and rehabilitation of Achilles tendonitis.
-Firstly, we will look at the importance of the immediate treatment (the first 48 to 72 hours), and then we will outline the ongoing treatment necessary for a full recovery.
+Firstly, we will look at the importance of immediate treatment (the first 48 to 72 hours), and then we will outline the ongoing treatment necessary for a full recovery.

 The immediate treatment of any soft tissue injury is vital.
 Proper care and treatment now will go a long way towards a full recovery later.
 Without a doubt, the most effective, initial treatment for Achilles tendonitis is the R.I.C.E.R. regime.
 This involves the application of (R) rest, (I) ice, (C) compression, (E) elevation and obtaining a (R) referral for appropriate medical treatment.

 When an Achilles injury occurs, and the tendon has been damaged there will be a large amount of uncontrolled bleeding around the injury site.
-This excessive bleeding causes swelling which puts pressure on nerve endings and results in increased pain.
+This excessive bleeding causes swelling, which puts pressure on nerve endings and results in increased pain.
 It is exactly this process of bleeding, swelling and pain that the R.I.C.E.R. regime will help to alleviate.

-This is by far the most important part.
+This is the most important part.
 The application of ice will have the greatest effect on reducing bleeding, swelling and pain.
 Apply ice as soon as possible after the injury has occurred.
 How do you apply ice?
 Crushed ice in a plastic bag is usually best.
-Although blocks of ice, commercial cold packs and bags of frozen peas will all do fine.
+However, blocks of ice, commercial cold packs and bags of frozen peas will all do fine.
 Even cold water from a tap is better than nothing at all.
 When using ice, be careful not to apply it directly to the skin.
 This can cause "ice burns" and skin damage.
 Wrapping the ice in a damp towel provides the best protection for the skin.

 How long and how often?